News from the Press and Journal

 -

-Weekend court roll – a Tinder pervert and a baby abuser
+Weekend court roll – an Ellon killer and a poison pen stalker

 Our reporters have been sitting in courtrooms across the north and north-east this week and covered a wide variety of cases.